wolfjn1/nerdy-tutor-dashboard/PHASE4_COMPLETION_SUMMARY.md

 Phase 4 successfully delivered a comprehensive financial incentive system that rewards tutor excellence and provides clear career progression.
 The implementation is production-ready with proper security, testing, and documentation.

 The gamification system is now complete and fully operational, providing tutors with multiple ways to earn rewards and advance their careers on the platform.
+All TypeScript issues have been resolved and the application builds successfully both locally and on Netlify.